 Maybe you’re even afraid that having your ideas on display for people to criticise and take apart means people won’t want to work with you?
 Or perhaps you’re afraid your work isn’t translatable at all….

 There are people out there who want to work with you.

 You just need to make it easy for them to find you.

 Grant and Proposal Development

-Grant success rates are somewhere between 10% and 20%.
-Yet, I have maintained my success rates at 70%.
+Grant success rates are edging ever closer to 10% .
+Yet, Dr Richard Huysmans has maintained success rates at 70%.
 Why?
 Its all about independence.
-Contact me to find out more.
+Contact him to find out more.

 How much time do you spend writing grants, tenders and proposals?

 People who work with me spend hours or days writing, not weeks or months writing a grant.